 For this reason, many people prefer to avoid soy products completely unless they can be sure that they have been grown organically.

-The largest controversy about the health effects of tofu are about whether it is a smart food choice for men.
+The largest controversy about the health effects are about whether it is a smart food choice for men.
 Soy naturally contain large amounts of isoflavones, which encourage estrogen activity in the body.

 There are long held beliefs and plenty of anecdotal evidence that consuming soy can cause men to 'feminize' through the loss of a sex drive and the growth of breasts.